 Living With and Beyond Cancer

 A cancer diagnosis can affect anyone at any age and can impact many aspects of a person’s life.
-The focus of recovery from cancer will be always be on the best possible medical care and treatment available.
+The focus of recovery from cancer will always be on the best possible medical care and treatment available.
 However, supporting people to overcome the many challenges they face on their cancer journey will also have a positive impact on recovery.

 “One in three cancer survivors experience moderate to severe unmet needs at the end of treatment” – Macmillan Cancer Support